wfn Web Function First draft

 string

 Optional.
 Description of the error.
 The description SHOULD focus on explaining all the situations in which this error will arise.
+MUST be formatted as markdown.

 Available flags